Ingeager/ANSI-ficator/README.md

 be in the binary's folder. "chart.bmp" is loaded on startup, "trees.png" is just a sample image and is not vital.

-###OTHER

-This is my first programming project for a long while that is meant for mainstream use, and the first project I wrote in Qt, that I've released.

-Enjoy the software!

 ###CONTACT

 - ingegjoestoel@hotmail.com
 - https://github.com/Ingeager

-####*(to be updated with binary downloads)*